The Memo: Team Biden seeks to seize back the limelight with 2024 argument

 “I think that is just a signal to Democrats not to take anything for granted,” Democratic strategist Mark Longabaugh said.

-Longabaugh evinced confidence that Biden’s record on kitchen-table issues would pay off in the end, citing the plan to reduce the price of 10 drugs, outlined this week, as an example.
-He also argued that it is simply difficult to get less partisan voters — who tend to be less engaged with the daily political cut-and-thrust than their more hardline counterparts —to focus on such topics such a long way out from an election.
+Longabaugh evinced confidence that Biden’s record on kitchen-table issues would pay off in the end, citing as an example the plan to reduce the price of 10 drugs, outlined this week.
+He also argued that it is simply difficult to get less partisan voters — who tend to be less engaged with the daily political cut-and-thrust than their more hard-line counterparts —to focus on such topics such a long way out from an election.

 “It’s hard,” he said.
 “Even Obama, the great communicator that he was, sometimes had a hard time getting the public to be aware of the great things that were in the Affordable Care Act.
 It’s difficult to cut through sometimes — but we have a year before it’s even the 2024 Labor Day Weekend!”